whuop/hxbt/README.md

 ### Installation Instructions

+#### Using haxelib ( Recommended )
+hxbt hasn't yet been added as a haxelib package, but will be in the future.
+You can however manually add it once you have cloned the repository.
+To add hxbt to haxelib simple use the following command:

+haxelib dev hxbt path/to/hxbt

+#### Not using haxelib

 Clone the repository or download as zip.
-Drag and drop folder src/hxbt to the src folder of your project.
+Drag and drop src/hxbt folder to the src folder of your project.

-This type of installation is only temporary and will be changed in the near future.

 ### Usage

-The only samples that currently exist for hxbt make use of Luxe( http://www.luxeengine.com ).
-More samples will be added in the future.
+The samples folder contains projects demonstrating how hxbt works and is a perfect place to get an idea of how the library can be used.

-All samples are located in the samples folder https://github.com/whuop/hxbt/tree/master/samples/luxe-sample.
+All samples are located in the samples folder https://github.com/whuop/hxbt/tree/master/samples/.

 ### License